cloud-coder/cascon2018-slackapp/lab03-option02-watsonassistant/README.md

    "WATSON_COVERSATION_VERSION": "2018-02-16"
    ```

-   - This is a preconfigure Watson Assistant instance that you will connect to and use.
+   - **This is a preconfigured Watson Assistant instance that you will connect to and use.
 This instance will likely be unavailable at later dates.
-See the instructions on importing a configuration to set up your own instance.
+See the instructions on importing a configuration to set up your own instance.**

 1. Deploy the update

-   For linux or Mac user, you may need to add the execute permission first
+   For Linux or Mac user, you may need to add the execute permission first

    ```shell
    chmod +x deploy.sh